febrezo/Facefy/doc/USE_ME.md

 ```
 …
 {
-    "name" : "com.felixbrezo.GraniteTemplate",
+    "name" : "com.felixbrezo.Facefy",
     "builddir" : true,
     "buildsystem" : "meson",
     "sources" : [
         {
             "type" : "git",
-            "path" : "/home/felix/Proyectos/GraniteTemplate"
+            "path" : "/home/felix/Proyectos/Facefy"
         }
     ]
 }
 …
 ```

 However, note that this approach uses the `git` manifest source.
 This is important because it will match against the last commit performed (or, if provided in an optional `commit` parameter, to that specific commit).
-As this is sometimes messy since you need to add and commit the changes (and I tipically forget that when testing), I prefer usin this:
+As this is sometimes messy since you need to add and commit the changes (and I tipically forget that when testing), I prefer to use this:

 ```
 …
 {
-    "name" : "com.felixbrezo.GraniteTemplate",
+    "name" : "com.felixbrezo.Facefy",
     "builddir" : true,
     "buildsystem" : "meson",
     "sources" : [
         {
-            "type" : "git",
+            "type" : "dir",
-            "path" : "/home/felix/Proyectos/GraniteTemplate"
+            "path" : "/home/felix/Proyectos/Facefy"
         }
     ]
 }